-Groundwater elevations indicate that the predominant groundwater flow follows topography, with all intervals generally exhibiting higher groundwater elevations in the lower lying areas in the base of the topographic depression.
+Groundwater elevations indicate that the predominant groundwater flow follows topographical effects, with all intervals generally exhibiting higher groundwater elevations in the lower lying areas in the base of the topographic depression.
 All three intervals also show a seasonal response with groundwater elevations increasing in response to rainfall.
-The range and speed of the response differs between bores with the majority of shallower bores showing greater fluctuations and more rapid response to rainfall than the deeper bores.
+The range and speed of the response differs between bores with some bores showing significantly greater fluctuations and a more rapid seasonal response than others.